Module 1: Comfort, sound insulation and resilience

 In the Western world we spend around 90% of our time indoors and 65% of that is at home.
 Because it is our most significant financial burden, most of us form strong connections with our homes, a connection which can strongly affect our health, positively and negatively, without us necessarily realising.

 Research from the UK Green Building Council has highlighted the link between a healthy living environment and the physical and mental health of those living in that environment.
-Poor indoor air quality and large changes in internal temperatures have significant effects on occupants physical health.
+Poor indoor air quality and large swings in internal temperatures have significant effects on occupants physical health.

 Noise and an uncomfortable internal environment have further, significant effects on occupants sleep and mental health, an area which is responsible for just over 25% of the disease burden on the NHS.

-As buildings become more insulated and more airtight it becomes more important to maintain even temperatures and air quality inside.
-The use of very lightweight, ‘high performance’ insulation materials can contribute to higher levels of VOC’s (volatile organic compounds, known to be detrimental to health) and offer little protection against overheating in the summer.
+As buildings become more insulated and more airtight it becomes more important to maintain comfortable even temperatures and good air quality inside.
+The use of very lightweight, ‘high performance’ synthetic insulation materials can contribute to higher levels of VOC’s (volatile organic compounds, known to be detrimental to health) and offer little protection against overheating in the summer.
 Due to their lack of mass they also offer little resistance to sound, resulting in external noise being easily heard inside and vice versa.

 Climate change is expected to increase average temperatures but also to increase weather variability.
 The likelihood of summer heatwaves, sudden cold snaps during winter and heavier rainfall require us to design buildings beyond today’s minimum requirements, to make buildings more resilient.